 There are some benefits of going to the store like we have been before the Web.
 It is nice to just buy something in-person and actually see it and know if we like it or not.
 It is also nice to buy something and bring it home on the same day.
 Shipping is a reason why buying something online can be very concerning.
 This is why Amazon Prime is nice to have in this case.
 With Prime, you get your stuff faster like you just got it from the store.

 What would today’s devices be like without the Web?
 Would they even be useful anymore?
 Imagine having to revert back to getting information from CDs again.
 Remember those days?
 Where we had to install programs and load data via CD drives?
 Before the Internet, we only had whatever data we could load from a disc.

 This is how we were able to share and distribute data before the Internet.
 One problem is that data obsoletes very quickly and distributing data via physical drives means that data travels slower and does not have the reach that it does today.
 So this makes it harder to revert back to life before the Internet.

-I wrote an article about how we used to be a print society.
+I wrote an article about how we used to be print society.
 Could we ever go back?
 I always kind of wonder even after writing so many articles on this blog, if we could ever return to the past.
 One thing that I think about is how we had the infrastructure to support physical print.
 We used to have machines that could print newspapers and magazines at a really fast rate.

 When everything went digital, the need to mass produce physical print diminished.
 This is the reason why we cannot revert back so simple.
 If the Internet disappeared and we had to print again, just the cost of having to bring back all of that equipment is expensive.
-Some of the larger machines in a printing press take up a lot of space.
+Some of the larger machines in printing press take up a lot of space.
 Plus ink is costly.
 So there are a lot of issues with going back.